Krom121/data-centric-development/readme.md

 Once this was done i added the form errors for validation.
 Then re-tested the forms to see the validation in place.
 Flash messages where used to inform the user of what is happening.

+I created mulitple users to test the app can handle multiple users.
+And created multiple posts to test that all posts created by the users where rendered into the post.html template.
+Then I updated the posts to ensure all posts where updated and rendered correctly.

+I proceded to delete all users posts.
+Queried the data through the python terminal to make sure all posts where delete correctly.

+Users account profile was tested updating users email and username to make sure the database was updated with new user information.
+By upating the user profile image, to test that the image saved correctly.
+And that the output size was changed to what was set in the code, no matter what size of image was uploaded.
+By doing this i also made sure the users image name was changed to a set of numbers, set out by random hex.
+I uploaded a image with the same name cat, to know that no errors accured.
+This will make sure every image has a unique name.

 ### Test.py file